metamaxo/rust-nsm-enclave-runner/nsm-enclave-runner/README.md

 ## Companion Verifier

 The `attestation-verifier` crate (`nitro_verifier` library / CLI) validates responses emitted by `/attestation`.
-The script `./scripts/run_attestation_verifier.sh` drives the CLI with the correct PCR policy and root certificate to provide an end-to-end sanity check.
+Use `./scripts/run_attestation_verifier.sh` or the one-shot `./scripts/run_full_workflow.sh` to exercise the entire flow with pinned roots and PCR policy.